 Apple product sales - additional information

 Apple released its first iPad in April 2010, with the two most recent models, the iPad Air 2 and the iPad Mini, announced in October 2014.
-There have been five versions of the iPad to date and as of June 2014, there have been over 200 million iPads sold worldwide since its release.
-In the United States there are forecast to be 85 million iPad users in 2016, an increase from the 11.5 million in 2010.
+There have been five versions of the iPad to date and in the United States there are forecast to be 80.5 million iPad users in 2017, an increase from the 72.1 million in 2013.
 At the beginning of 2012, the iPad was the dominant force in the global tablet market with a market share of 58.1 percent.
-This share decreased to 26.9 percent in the second quarter of 2014 as Apple faced competition from Google and Samsung.
-The iPad nevertheless remains a major product for Apple with unit sales of 13 million in the third quarter of 2014, generating revenue of almost 6 billion U.S. dollars.
+This share decreased to 24.7 percent in the fourth quarter of 2016 as Apple faced competition from Google and Samsung.
+The iPad nevertheless remains a major product for Apple with unit sales of 13 million in the first quarter of 2017, generating revenue of over 5.5 billion U.S. dollars.